Imaginativeone/Epic-02/04-Answer-02.md

 - Some users have the incorrect state (users array from server)(should be "PA")

 **Checklist**
-- [ ] In then block make a conditional statement:
+- [ ] In then block make a conditional statement
   - [ ] Assign id to user_id, I'll need this for related objects
   - [ ] Map through the users,
     - [ ] looking at user_id.state in particular